taikedz/dedupe/README.md

 ### direct names

 Before processing a path, its name is checked against the ignore names list.
-If the path matches an entry in the `ignore-names` list, that path is not processed.
+If the path item's basename matches an entry in the `ignore-names` list, that path is not processed.

 Example in `~/.dedupe/ignore` file